codurance/cerebro/README.md

 # Cerebro #

-Just some experimentations with Scala, Scalatra, embedded Jetty, deployed on Heroku.
+Just some experimentations with Scala, Scalatra, SBT, embedded Jetty, deployed on Heroku.

 ## Build & Run ##